LexMachinaInc/docker-github-runner/README.md

 The GitHub runner (the binary) will update itself when receiving a job, if a new release is available.
 In order to allow the runner to exit and restart by itself, the binary is started by a supervisord process.

+## Runner expectations

+This modified version of docker-github-runner is intended to be run under kubernetes.
+It writes the acquired runner token to `/runner/token` for later use in deprovisioning.
+It expects a volume mounted at `/runner` to exist, and will write its runner registration token to `/runner/token` for use in deprovisioning the runner.